DemonDonny3/Python/Exercises and Training/Exercises/Wave/README.md

 # Wave project
 ## Exigency
-Write a program to draw a wave in a recursive and non-recursive way
+Write An algorithm to draw a wave in a recursive and non-recursive way

 ## Features